BackofenLab/MICA/README.md

 The interaction curve depiction in the upper right of the GUI represents

-- the curves's data points
+- the curves' data points
 - the annotated and filtered landmarks (and their types)
 - details to selected points (upper information bar)
 - a drop-down selection of the highlighted curve (upper information bar)